 Throughout the country, some common acronyms are used to denote drunk driving.
-The most common are DUI, or driving under the influence, or DWI, driving while intoxicated.
-And while these are more well known throughout the country and often commonly used here in Michigan as well, the actual legal terms are more focused.
-If you’ve been arrested, call to speak with a Michigan DWI lawyer today (248) 451-2200.
+The most common are DUI or driving under the influence, or DWI, driving while intoxicated.
+And while these are more well-known throughout the country and often commonly used here in Michigan as well, the actual legal terms are more focused.
+If you’ve been arrested, call to speak with a Michigan DUI lawyer today at (248) 451-2200.

 In Michigan, we have various levels of impaired driving offenses.
 What you are charged with will depend on many factors, including your blood alcohol content (BAC), your age, whether you were visibly impaired by law enforcement, or whether the presence of drugs was detected in your system.
 Commonly referred to as DUI charges, in Michigan, our charges are legally specified as OWI, OWPD, and OWVI.
 What are the differences in these offenses and how can they affect you if you have been charged with one?

 Under Michigan law, it is unlawful to drive

 While intoxicated or impaired by alcohol or a controlled substance

 - With a BAC of 0.08% or more

 - With a BAC of 0.17%, considered a high BAC